-We've been playing continuously since 2007, and by the start of this Pool we had participated in 1,534 consecutive Powerball and Mega Millions drawings.
-We've won money in every one of them.
-Usually it wasn't very much — $4 to $6 in a typical recent drawing.
-The most we ever won in a single drawing was $169; the most we ever won in an entire pool was $469.
-Some lucky people did quite a bit better during that time: jackpot winners collected over $14 billion in cash; the biggest of those 166 cash Jackpots was $930 million.
+We've been playing continuously since 2007, and by the start of Pool 41 we had participated in 1,534 consecutive Powerball and Mega Millions drawings.
+We won money in every one of them.
+Usually it wasn't very much — $2 to $4 in typical recent drawings.
+The most we've ever won in a single drawing is $169; the most we've ever won in an entire pool is $469.
+Some lucky people did quite a bit better during that time: jackpot winners collected over $17 billion in cash; the biggest of those 166 cash Jackpots was $930 million.

-We use a sophisticated Excel workbook to keep track of participants, contributions, tickets purchased, winnings, etc. After each drawing, it takes less than five minutes to report the results on Twitter and this website, though the reporting is often delayed until the morning after the drawing (or longer if I am out of town).
-At least one pool participant outside my household double checks Excel by manually comparing our tickets to each drawing's winning numbers.
+We use a sophisticated Excel workbook to keep track of participants, contributions, tickets purchased, winnings, etc. After each drawing, it takes less than five minutes to report the results on Twitter and this website, though the reporting is often delayed until the morning after the drawing.

 Louis "Skip" Sander